 Hanging paper cup ghosts

 These DIY hanging paper cup ghosts from Red Ted Art are extremely easy to make.
-Not necessarily the finest Halloween décor, but really fun activity for kids.
+Not necessarily the finest Halloween decor, but really fun activity for kids.

 Tissue paper candy corn

-Floating ghost using balloon
+Floating ghost using a balloon

 An ordinary balloon can be turned into a floating ghost.
 Take two large white bin bags cut out with eyes and nose.
 Glue cardboard eyes and mouth on to a green balloon and then drape the bin bags over it.
 You can add plastic strips for a frightening appearance.
-See the full DIY process at Kids Craft Room.
+See the full DIY at Kids Craft Room.

 Paper plate spider